Thioploca: Sulphur metabolism

 These two reactions occur at similar rates.
 A difference is situated in the uptake rate of sulphide that is 5-6 times faster with respect to the oxidation rate of elemental sulphur stored in the drops.
 Based on this we know that sulphide uptake is not coupled with carbon fixation.

 Nitrogen metabolism

-Thioploca genus has shown also the capacity to accumulate nitrate and use the Dissimilatory nitrate reduction to ammonium (DNRA) pathway.
+Thioploca genus can accumulate nitrate and use it in the dissimilatory nitrate reduction to ammonium (DNRA) pathway.
 To obtain nitrate they perform a vertical migration.
-Sheats of Thioploca spp. are considered a compatible niche for the growth of anammox bacteria, due to the ability of Thioploca spp. to perform Dissimilative nitrate reduction to ammonium.
-They are able to perform nitrite reduction and show positive taxis towards nitrite.
+Sheaths of Thioploca spp. are considered a compatible niche for the growth of anammox bacteria, due to the ability of Thioploca spp. to perform DNRA.
+They can also perform nitrite reduction and show positive taxis towards nitrite.
 The dissimilatory nitrate reduction is involved also in the oxidation of sulphide that leads to a higher accumulation of elemental sulphur.
-A higher presence and reduction of nitrate increase drastically the fixation of carbon dioxide (CO2).
-In any case, nitrate uptake can occur also in low environmental concentrations.
+Higher concentrations of nitrate increase the fixation of carbon dioxide (CO2), although Thioploca filaments can take up nitrate at relatively low (10 μM) environmental concentrations.